HakauB/KavaCorticalmetrics/README.md

 The most interesting findings are in the temporal order judgement data.

-A quick snapshot is provided below.
+A quick snapshot is provided below:
 ![Boxplots](AllBoxplots.png)